Microservice-API-Patterns/protobufgen/README.md

   rpc sampleRPC(RequestMessage) returns (ResponseMessage);
 }
 ```

+Please consult the [JavaDoc](https://www.javadoc.io/doc/io.github.microservice-api-patterns/protobufgen/latest/index.html) for further documentation regarding the API and how to use it.

 ### Publication
 The library is published to Maven central.
 Thus, you can easily use it in your project with Gradle or Maven: